music-suite/music-suite/docs/src/User-Guide.md

 _P8
 ```

 All scales and chords we have seen so far repeat at the octave, but this is not a hard requirement.
-For example @[quartal] and @[quintal] chords can be seen as one-note scales repeating at the eponymous interval:
+For example [quartal][ref-quartal] and [quintal][ref-quintal] chords can be seen as one-note scales repeating at the eponymous interval:

 ```haskell+music
 inspectableToMusic @[Voiced Chord Interval Pitch] $